schibsted/spid-tech-docs/resources/endpoints/voucher-handout-post.md

 :introduction

 Hands out a voucher to user.
-Assumes that vouchers for the voucher group has been generated upront, and that there are available vouchers that are neither redeemed, handed out, nor expired.
+Assumes that vouchers for the voucher group has been generated upfront, and that there are available vouchers that are neither redeemed, handed out, nor expired.
 The voucher that is given to the user has its status changed to "handed out".